Welcome to Inkbunny...

 •SELF-DESTRUCTIVENESS:

-Similar to the point above, but when a character has disregard for their own self, or a desire to be cruel to themselves, or to suffer a bad fate.
+I guess the rule is “is this a bit too dark and emotional?”, where disregard for their own self, or a desire to be cruel to themselves, or to suffer a bad fate strike me as “I don’t wanna draw this”.

-Masochism is fine, but if it feels like it’s a bit too dark, or like it’s too self-destructive, then it bothers me.
+Masochism is fine, but if it feels like it’s a bit too dark or not-sane, or if it’s too self-destructive or self-hostile, then it bothers me.

 •TRANSFORMATIONS THAT IMPACT THE SELF: